How to remove ransomware

 Modus operandi of file-encrypting threats

-Despite their differences in visual graphic interface or source, their purpose is only one – extort money.
+Despite their differences in visual graphic interface or source, their purpose is only one – to extort money.
 In order to do so, the cybercriminals employ different techniques.
-Here is a short summary of how crypto-malware differ from ordinary malware.
+Here is a short summary of how crypto-malware differs from other types of threats.

 • Ransomware viruses encrypt sensitive user data, such as business documents, videos, photos, and other files.

-• Ransom is demanded in exchange for the encrypted files.
+• Ransom is demanded in exchange for encrypted files.

 • Such viruses can delete predetermined documents, multimedia objects, or any other files containing important information.
 They also manifest the ability to delete essential system components or important parts of other software.